The RDG Team

 RDG's staff members demonstrate experience and competency within their individual disciplines.
 Equally important, as a team, we have established a track record of successful collaboration on multi-disciplinary projects.
 RDG project managers recognize the need to be responsive to client requests, and our employees understand that restoration projects require a careful balance of flexibility and leadership.

-RDG maintains two primary offices in Whitefish, Montana and Corvallis, Oregon, in addition to a satellite office in Hood River, Oregon.
+RDG maintains two offices, one in Whitefish, Montana and another in Corvallis, Oregon.
 While our staff focuses on projects serviced by their home office, we also promote inter-office collaboration to share ideas and techniques.
 Our Whitefish office assists clients in Montana and Idaho, while our Corvallis staff works with clients primarily in Oregon.

 John manages RDG's hydrology services and is RDG's president.
 In over 15 years of professional experience, John has managed over 70 watershed related projects throughout western Montana and other regional systems in the Pacific Northwest.
 His technical area of expertise is geomorphology and applying geomorphic and hydrologic principles to the planning and design of channel and floodplain restoration projects.
 John is involved with all project phases including field assessments, conceptual and final restoration design engineering, master plan development, regulatory permitting, and construction management.